apache/cordova-plugman/README.md

     <!-- a directory, also to be copied in the root directory -->
     <asset src="www/foo" target="foo" />

 All assets tags require both a `src` attribute and a `target` attribute.

-Web-only plugins would contains mainly &lt;asset&gt; elements.
+Web-only plugins would contains mainly &lt;asset&gt; elements. &lt;asset&gt; elements can also be nested under &lt;platform&gt; elements, to specify platform-specific web assets (see below).

 #### src (required)